ZippyMagician/AsciiDots/README.md

 ## Current Syntax

+There are many different scripts that currently aren't working (in terms of imports).
+If anybody feels like it, I would appreciate it if you could leave a pull request at my github with a fix of some sort.
+If you want some scripts to test, look here: [Samples](https://github.com/aaronjanse/asciidots/tree/master/samples)

 |  Character  | Description |
 | :---: | :--- |
 | \- | Allows the dot to move horizontally |